Doing Business with USF

 - Visit our Solicitation (Competitive Bid) Portal

-Our team of Strategic Sourcing Analysts can work with you to identify areas of need across the USF community and can facilitate introductions.
+Our team of Strategic Category Manager can work with you to identify areas of need across the USF community and can facilitate introductions.
 Additionally, they can work with you to answer questions related to purchasing and spend at USF.

 - Consider competing for public contracts with the State of Florida